bentoml/BentoML/docs/source/guides/clients.rst

 For output, when a BentoML Service returns JSON data, the client automatically deserializes this JSON into a Python data structure (like a dictionary or a list, depending on the JSON structure).

-The following code comes from the Service ``WhisperX`` of the :doc:`/use-cases/audio/whisperx` use case, which returns JSONable output (dictionaries in this case).
+The following code comes from the Service ``WhisperX`` of this `example project <https://github.com/bentoml/BentoWhisperX>`_, which returns JSONable output (dictionaries in this case).

 .. code-block:: python